fujidaiti/embed.dart/embed/README.md

 // Like other code generation packages, you need to add this line part 'main.g.dart';

-// Create an annotation specifing the location of a content file to embed
+// Annotate a top-level variable specifing the location of a content file to embed
 @EmbedLiteral("../pubspec.yaml")
 const pubspec = _$pubspec;
 ```